sethvincent/development-environments-for-beginners/manuscript/javascript.md

 ## Installing node.js

 I recommend using a tool called `nvm` for installing node.js if you're on mac or linux.
+It's very similar to the rbenv tool we used in the last chapter for installing ruby.

 If you're on Windows, install node.js using the .msi package on the nodejs.org downloads page: [http://nodejs.org/downloads](http://nodejs.org/downloads).